 Creating a Strategy That Works

-Now that you know what goes into an integrated marketing communications strategy, it’s time to learn how to create one that actually works.
+So you know the steps for an effective integrated marketing communications strategy, and now it’s time to learn the hard part: how to create one that actually works.
 Large corporations and established businesses have entire departments dedicated to market research, strategy, and implementation, and even then it still takes a trial-and-error process to develop the perfect campaign.
 A solid plan helps marketers stay organized and informed as they adjust their strategy as needed.

 Recognize Your Audience